THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 More Polish Recipes that are Family-Favorites:

 - The sauce recipe for this dish is my own.
-My grandma did something a little different which is a great option if you’re short on time.
+My grandma did something a little different, which is an excellent option if you’re short on time.

 Cook’s Note – Grandma’s Golumpki Recipe:

-- You can prepare these ahead of time by preparing the recipe right until baking the cabbage rolls.
+- You can prepare these ahead of time by making the recipe right until baking the cabbage rolls.
 Cover the rolls and place them in the refrigerator for up to 24 hours.
-Baked as directed in the recipe below.
+Then, cook as directed in the recipe below.

 - The Golumpki taste even better the second day!